mz3/messenger-api/README.md

 # Start the Node.js API script.
 The script will remain open as the API listens on http://localhost:3001
 yarn node:watch

-# In a second terminal window, run the test suite
+# In a second terminal window, run the test suite.
+It will re-run tests on code changes and print results.
 yarn node:test

-# In a third terminal window, send a test message.
-The development API is on port 3001
+# In a third terminal window, send a test message
 curl -H "Content-Type: application/json" \
   -X POST \
   -d '{